mohit2978/Springboot/006.spring security-2/001.notes/0000notes.md

 1. PasswordEncoder - to encode password
 2. auth provider - how data coming for authentication from db
-3. AuthenticationManager - how to check is credentials valid
+3. AuthenticationManager - check is credentials valid
-4. SecurityFilterChain -to customize security!!
+4. SecurityFilterChain -to customize security!! as we want /login and /register to be accessed by all

 ```java
 @Configuration